 LPCC, 5 years of experience

 My name is Jared and I'm a Licensed Professional Clinical Counselor (LPCC) in the state of California.
 I have 5 years of professional experience as an individual therapist, family therapist and clinical case manager.
 I have a school counseling credential and experience working with middle school through 12th grade students, in public schools and young adults who transition into adulthood (TAY).
 My expertise is helping reduce maladaptive behaviors, anxiety, stress, depression, family conflict, coaching parents, increasing motivation, building a healthy self-esteem, and being self-efficient.
-I believe life is suffering and the end of suffering.
-My clinical objective is to build a safe space for you to gain insight, build self-awareness, and provide compassion to feel liberated.
-Therapy helps individuals recognize the roots of their suffering, let go of attachment, and develop mindfulness.
-While ultimate freedom lies in awakening, worldly tools like therapy can support the path by helping individuals heal, grow, and act with greater clarity, compassion, and responsibility.
+My hope is to build a safe space for you to gain insight, build self-awareness, and provide compassion to feel liberated.
+Therapy helps individuals recognize the roots of their suffering, let go of unhealthy attachments, and develop mindfulness.
+Therapy can provide a structured path to an idealized future by helping individuals heal, grow, and act with greater clarity, compassion, and responsibility.

-In our first meeting, I will listen with presence and compassion, seeking to understand the suffering/challenges that brings you here, the paths you have already walked, and the intention you hold for this journey.
-Together, we will build a therapeutic alliance —setting the ground for trust, rapport, and shared purpose.
-In the sessions that follow, we will work on establishing goals and action steps.
-As insight deepens, we remain open and flexible—adapting the way as conditions change, always returning to the heart of your unfolding liberation.
+In our first meeting, I will listen with curiosity and compassion, seeking to understand the suffering and challenges that brings you here, the paths you have already walked, and the intention you hold for this journey.
+Together, we will build a therapeutic alliance, setting the ground for trust and positive rapport.
+In the sessions that follow, we will work on establishing treatment goals and action steps.
+As insight deepens, I remain open and flexible, adapting the way as conditions change, always returning to the heart of your unfolding liberation.

-One who guides others on the path must do so with both wisdom and compassion.
-With an open heart and curious mind, I meet each being as they are, honoring the truth of their experience.
-I offer structure as a raft upon the waters of change, and accountability as a mirror for one’s own intention.
-Drawing from skillful means rooted in understanding, I adapt the teachings to suit each individual’s nature, goals, and unfolding path.
-In this way, the journey becomes not fixed, but alive—an evolving practice of presence, insight, and liberation from the causes of suffering.
+With an open heart and curious mind, I meet each being as they are, honoring the truth of their experiences.
+I offer structure as a raft upon the waters of change, and accountability as a mirror for one’s own intentions.
+I utilize evidence-based therapeutic practices, and adapt these creatively to suit each individual’s nature, goals, and unfolding path.
 Hablo Español tambien, Native Spanish speaker.

 CBT focuses on identifying and changing maladaptive thoughts (e.g., "I'm a failure").
 These distorted thoughts are often linked to the persona—the mask or role we play in society.
 Negative automatic thoughts may arise when the persona becomes rigid or over-identified with societal expectations, leading to a disconnect from the authentic self.
 CBT helps a person recognize that their self-worth isn't solely tied to external validation or roles, allowing for a healthier persona that aligns more with the Self.